Alfharezzi Buffon

-Muhammad Alfharezzi Buffon (born 28 April 2006) is an Indonesian professional footballer who plays as a defender for Super League club Borneo Samarinda.
+Muhammad Alfharezzi Buffon (born 28 April 2006) is an Indonesian professional footballer who plays as a defender for Super League club Dewa United Banten, on loan from Garudayaksa.

 Club career

 Buffon recorded himself as the third youngest player to make his debut in Liga 1 2022/23 (Precisely in the 32nd week).
 Even in the match against Bali United at Segiri Stadium, Samarinda, Buffon was fielded when he was still 16 years 11 months and four days old.
 This is also inseparable because Buffon got his professional contract at a young age by Borneo FC Samarinda in January 2023.

 International career

 After Buffon's name skyrocketed due to his impressive performance by scoring a goal against Madura United in the first leg of the 2023/24 League 1 Championship Series semifinals, he received a call-up to the Indonesian U-19 National Team squad coached by Indra Sjafri for ASEAN U-19 Boys Championship.
 There, he played as a right-back instead of a centre-back which is his original position.